Dropshipping Returns 101: Everything you Need to Know

 As an eCommerce store owner, you would never want to hear that a customer wants to return their purchase.
 Dropshipping returns can be your worst nightmare and make you feel that the customer did not have a good experience with your product or service.
 But not to worry, you can still make a good impression when handling the return and potentially earn a returning customer to your store.
 As the business owner who is representing the store, it is always important to keep things professional.
 Have a positive mindset every time you have to deal with a dropshipping return and provide the best service possible to your customer.
 This way you can not only turn your upset customer into a life-long one but can also avoid negative feedback and comments on your social media channels.
 You would want positive feedbacks as your social media is one of the key building blocks for your marketing strategy.

 Returns and refunds are an essential part of each business regardless if it is a dropshipping or brick-and-mortar store.
 Handling these issues is not easy especially if you are a dropshipper, this is why we created this guide to help you.
-This article will guide you through the key points of handling a dropshipping return and creating a clear dropshipping return policy.
+This article will guide you through the key points of how to handle returns when dropshipping and create a clear dropshipping return policy.

 Prepare in advance for returns

 Even before you start selling and activating your online shop, it is important to think about all scenarios that can come across you while doing business.
 When choosing a supplier always pay attention and understand their return policy well.
 This is extremely important when you are in the dropshipping business as you do not want goods coming back to you and hurt your profit margin.